-During the 12-month period from October 2007 through September 2008, the Commission received a minimal number of air pollution complaints.
-As it has been in the past, all of the calls originated from Staten Island, New York.
+During the 12-month period from October 2008 through September 2009, the Commission received a minimal number of air pollution complaints.
 Citizen complaints have proven to be an invaluable source of firsthand information about poor air quality; accurate odor descriptions could lead to the discovery of the emissions sources.